Model Governor Role Description

 - Asking challenging questions of school leaders

-- Acting as a 'link' governor / governor with delegated responsibility for a specific issue, conducting school visits and meeting relevant staff, and reporting to the governing body on the progress of the relevant school priority
+- Acting as a 'link' governor / governor with delegated responsibility for a specific issue, conducting school visits and meeting relevant staff, and reporting to the governing board on the progress of the relevant school priority

 - Listening to and reporting to the school’s stakeholders : pupils, parents, staff and the wider community, including local employers